456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     getMaxEnergyStorage() -> number
     ```

-    Returns the maximum energy storage capacity of the whole RS system in FE.
+    Returns the maximum energy storage capacity of the whole ME system in FE.

     ---